 General top-level commands:

-:clear Clear screen and history. :describe [expr] Describe expression or last result. :force [expr] Force lazy expression or last result. :globals [pattern] Show global variables that contain the pattern. :history Show current history (kiezellisp-gfx) :reset [n] Restart the interpreter (1=verbose 2=very-verbose). :time expr Show elapsed time (compilation+execution). :quit Quit program.
+:clear Clear screen and history. :describe [expr] Describe expression or last result. :force [expr] Force lazy expression or last result. :globals [pattern] Show global variables that contain the pattern. :history Show current history (kiezellisp-gfx) :reset [debug-level] Restart the interpreter (0, 1 or 2). :time expr Show elapsed time (compilation+execution). :quit Quit program.

 Debugger top-level commands:

-:abort Abort to previous level or abort after a breakpoint. :backtrace Show evaluation stack. :continue Continue the program after a breakpoint. :exception Print latest exception without DLR stuff. :Exception Print latest exception. :variables [n] Print lexical variables at depth n of the evaluation stack. :$variables [n] Print dynamic variables at depth n of the evaluation stack. :top Abort to top level.
+:abort Abort to previous level or abort after a breakpoint. :backtrace Show evaluation stack. :continue Continue the program after a breakpoint. :eval expr [n] Evaluate expr in the lexical environment at depth n of the evaluation stack. :exception Print latest exception without DLR stuff. :Exception Print latest exception. :modify sym expr [n] Modify a lexical variable. :variables [n] Print lexical variables at depth n of the evaluation stack. :$variables [n] Print dynamic variables at depth n of the evaluation stack. :top Abort to top level.